ll-dev-team/thelocalworkflow/README.md

 2. To create a whole bunch of GIFs from a folder of short video files, use the command `node the localworkflow --folderToGifs [your path]`.

 Take a look at the code we have for `io2gif` and `fcpxmlToGif`---this is pretty experimental and broken, but the basic idea of `io2gif` is to be able to request a gif by identifying a segment of a longer video file, and the idea behind `fcpxmlToGif` is to be able to parse an xml file, look for any FCPX range selections with the keyword "gif", and then export each of these segments in animated gif form.

+### transcoding with ffmpeg

+Compressor frequently causes us trouble, and we haven't had a crazy amount of luck automating large batches with it.
+So in `/tools/scripts/transcode_sync` you'll find the code we use to run transcoding operations.